- Overview of the Sixpenny Handley Ansteys

 - Sidney Herbert Anstey (b 1891 – an Anstey Hero);

-- Rhoda Winifred Maud Anstey (b 1893, known as Maud, married Percy J. Farmer in 1917 in Christchurch);
+- Rhoda Winifred Maud Anstey (b 1893, known as Maud, living with her family in the 1911 Census – she married Percy J. Farmer in 1917 in Christchurch);

 - Reginald Henry Francis Anstey (b 1896 – an Anstey Hero);

-- Dorothy May Anstey (b 1898, married Albert T. Pearson in Bournemouth in 1925 – she was mentioned in the 1959 probate of her brother Reginald Francis Anstey);
+- Dorothy May Anstey (b 1898, living with her family in the 1911 Census – she married Albert T. Pearson in Bournemouth in 1925 and she was mentioned in the 1959 probate of her brother Reginald Francis Anstey);

 - Leslie Grenville Anstey (b 1898 – an Anstey Hero);